Gmatarrubia/dev_env_rpi_flutter_yocto/README.md

 ## Basic use

-The devcenv runs natively on Ubuntu 20.04/22.04 distros.
+The devenv runs natively on Ubuntu 20.04/22.04 distros.
 If your system runs Ubuntu 20.04/22.04, you will be able to use it natively.
 Otherwise, you have these other options:

 - Install docker (recommended)
+- Visual Code: Dev in container (also recommended, only linux host)
 - Virtual Machine with Ubuntu 20.04/22.04
 - Install WSL2 (only for Windows)